senpl/Fit-workout-fast/Privacy Policy.md

 ## Third-Party Services

 The App uses YouTube API Services to display video content.
-By using Workout'N'Rest, you are also agreeing to be bound by the YouTube Terms of Service and Google’s Privacy Policy:
+By using Workouts'N'Rest, you are also agreeing to be bound by the YouTube Terms of Service and Google’s Privacy Policy:

 [YouTube Terms of Service](https://www.youtube.com/t/terms)